What's data integration and how is it leveraged?

 Talk to your vendor

-Ask your vendors (POS, BOH, Loyalty, Financial, etc.) if they can bring in data from another company’s system (Loyalty, Mystery Shop, Cleanliness, etc.) and allow you to see and report on that activity through your systems reports.
+Ask your vendors (POS, BOH, Loyalty, Financial, etc.) if they can bring in data from another company’s system (Loyalty, Mystery Shop, Customer Feedback, etc.) and allow you to report on that activity through their system's reports.

-Most will say "no" because that’s not the business they’re in but it's good to understand your current vendor's abilities when it comes to data management and reporting.
-Most vendor platforms are created to quickly record orders, inventory, invoices, labor punch and a host of other items, not capture and produce reports using data from the ½ dozen other systems used throughout your business.
+Most will say "no" because that’s not the business they’re in but it's good to understand your current vendor's capabilities when it comes to data management and reporting.
+Most vendor platforms are created to quickly record orders, inventory, invoices, labor punch and a host of other items, not capture and produce reports using data from the half-dozen other systems used throughout your business.
 Sometimes they provide valuable insights but almost never as it pertains to other vendor data.

 Why is data integration important?